NomicFoundation/hardhat/docs/src/content/docs-landing/index.md

 ![Teacher Hardhat](/hardhat-tutorial.svg)

-Hardhat consists of different projects that work together to create a complete Ethereum development environment.
+Hardhat is a development environment for Ethereum software.
+It consists of different components for editing, compiling, debugging and deploying your smart contracts and dApps, all of which work together to create a complete development environment.

 If you want to quickly start using it you can follow [this guide.](/hardhat-runner/docs/getting-started/index.md#overview)